Workflomics/workflomics-readthedocs/docs/source/workflomics-benchmarker/adding-tools.rst

   docker run -it --rm \
     --entrypoint /bin/bash \
-    --mount=type=bind,source=/repos/containers/cwl/tools/Sage/,target=/data/ \
+    --mount=type=bind,source=/repos/containers/cwl-tools/Sage/test/data,target=/data/ \
     sage:latest

 This will start a bash shell inside the container, where you can try to run the tool.
 It mounts the local directory to /data/ inside the container, so put required input files and configuration there.
+Note that CWL runners will explicitly mount the input files, but mounting the directory can be useful for debugging.

 Make sure the tool executes correctly and produces the expected output.
 Sometimes, additional config files will be required or arguments need to be passed in a specific way.
 If things are not working, consider the following:

 - Check the version of the tool (usually with ``tool --version``).
 - Check the help of the tool (usually with ``tool --help``)

 It will be helpful to put the above command in a script, so you only need to figure out the correct command once.
+When the tool finally produces the expected output at the desired location, you are ready to go to the next step.

 3. Create the CWL annotation